-United Properties President/COO & Accelerate 2018 Speaker Eva Stevens on Why Technology is Critical in the Fast-Paced World of CRE
+United Properties President and COO Eva Stevens on Why Technology is Critical in the Fast-Paced World of CRE

 VTS: How did you get your start in commercial real estate?

 Eva Stevens: I have an accounting degree andI started working for Coopers & Lybrandout of college in 1977.
 I immediately gravitated to the real estate team.
 My job was to build a financial model in support of the bond sale that financed the Metrodome Stadium [the former home of the Minnesota Vikings], which has now been demolished and replaced with U.S. Bank Stadium.
 I watched a piece of property be evaluated, constructed, and now, almost 40 years later, demolished and replaced with something else.
 So I’ve been around a long time.
 I was fascinated.

 It became clear to me early in my career that I’m a problem solver, that numbers tell me a story and that I was interested in real estate.
 When I left my second job (at Ellerbe), I joined a commercial real estate company as an analyst, giving me the opportunity to work through my second economic downturn.
 I joined United Properties 17 years ago as co-manager of the portfolio of real estate owned by the company.
 I became the first female on the executive team and recently became the president of United Properties Investment and chief operating officer of United Properties.

 Stevens: I co-lead United Properties with my partner Bill Katter.
 As co-leader of the company, I’m the COO, and he’s the chief investment officer.
 He’s the president of the development company, and I’m the president of the investment company.
 As COO of the parent company, I’m responsible for all things operational: finance, accounting, IT, HR, administration, asset management, financial analysis.